nanoframework/nanoFramework.Azure.Devices/README.md

 - The ID Scope
 - The device name
 - The device certificate
-- Make sure that your IoT Hub is as well aware of the root/intermediate certificate you are using otherwise you won't be able to connect to your IoT Hub once your device provisioned
+- Make sure that your IoT Hub is as well aware of the root/intermediate certificate you are using otherwise you won't be able to connect to your IoT Hub once your device is provisioned

 The code is then straight forward: